Taiwan's Innolux looks to invest in India with Hon Hai

 “From our perspective, we won’t set up our own manufacturing.
 We will do it in contract with our partners.
 We are talking to Foxconn and others,” Manu Jain, head of Xiaomi India told Reuters.
 “The factory here will be like a captive.
 The partner will have some sort of agreement that they recover their costs.”

-Gou said at that time that in addition to Chinese brands, Foxconn was aiming to cooperate with Indian companies such as Micromax Informatics IPO-MINF.NS.
-(Reporting by J.R.
-Wu in TAIPEI and Nivedita Bhattacharjee in MUMBAI; Editing by Gopakumar Warrier)
+Gou said at that time that in addition to Chinese brands, Foxconn was aiming to cooperate with Indian companies such as Micromax Informatics.

+Reporting by J.R.
+Wu in TAIPEI and Nivedita Bhattacharjee in MUMBAI; Editing by Gopakumar Warrier